SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/aws/mqtt/readme.md

 ## Additional Information

-- Average current consumption measured in power-meter
+- Average current consumption measured in power-meter:

   ![output_prints](resources/readme/power_meter_avg_current_consumption.png)

-  - **NOTE** : The measured current may vary if the scenario is performed in open environment.
+  - **NOTE** : The measured current may vary if the scenario is performed in an open environment.
 AP to AP variation is also observed.
-  - **NOTE** : To achieve the lowest power numbers in connected sleep, in SoC mode, one should configure `RAM_LEVEL` to `SL_SI91X_RAM_LEVEL_NWP_BASIC_MCU_ADV` and M4 to without RAM retention i.e. `sl_si91x_configure_ram_retention` should not be done.
+  - **NOTE** : To achieve the lowest power numbers in connected sleep, in SoC mode, configure `RAM_LEVEL` to `SL_SI91X_RAM_LEVEL_NWP_BASIC_MCU_ADV` and M4 to without RAM retention, i.e., `sl_si91x_configure_ram_retention` should not be done.

 ### Current Measurement using Simplicity Studio Energy Profiler

-- After flashing the application code to the module.
-Energy profiler can be used for current consumption measurements.
+- After flashing the application code to the module, the energy profiler can be used for current consumption measurements.

-- From tools, choose Energy Profiler and click "OK"
+- From tools, choose Energy Profiler and click "OK".

   ![Figure: Energy Profiler Step 6](resources/readme/energy_profiler_step_6.png)

-- From Quick Access, choose Start Energy Capture option
+- From Quick Access, choose Start Energy Capture option.

   ![Figure: Energy Profiler Step 7](resources/readme/energy_profiler_step_7.png)